Data Cart

 The concept of race has changed over the more than 150 years represented in IPUMS.
 Currently, the Census Bureau and others consider race to be a sociopolitical construct, not a scientific or anthropological one.
 Many detailed RACE categories consist of national origin groups.
 With the exception of the 1970-1990 Puerto Rican censuses, RACE was asked of every person in all years.

 Beginning in 2000, the race question changed substantially to allow respondents to report as many races as they felt necessary to describe themselves.
 In earlier years, only one race response was coded.
 Beginning in 2020, the Census Bureau updated the questionnaire text, processing, and coding of the race and Hispanic origin questions, resulting in major changes to the distribution of race and Hispanic origin categories.
 As a result, users should proceed with caution when comparing RACE and HISPAN in 2019-prior samples with 2020-onward samples.
+More improvements made to the race question in 2020 were implemented in 2023.
 See the comparability tab for more details.

 IPUMS offers several variables describing the answer(s) to the race question.
 RACE provides the full detail given by the respondent and/or released by the Census Bureau; it is not always historically compatible (see comparability discussion below).
 Users primarily interested in historical compatibility should consider using RACHSING.
 RACHSING codes race and Hispanic origin responses into a simple, historically compatible scheme that includes only federally defined race and Hispanic origin groups.
 Please note that RACESING, an earlier version of RACHSING, is also available on the IPUMS website.